bveber/pysports-stats/docs/ncaab.rst

 enables players from the team to be easily queried.
 Each Roster instance contains detailed stats and information for each player on the team.

+Extra Considerations:

+Data is unavailable prior to the 1992-1993 season and opponent data is unavailable prior to the 2009-2010 season.

 Occassionaly a Division-I team plays against a small school without any available data.
 In order to remove teams without a valid team page, the team name is validated against a list of teams who belong to valid Division-I coferences.
 By default, the team names are